jadenjin/jadenjin/README.md

 - Waking up earlier to make good use of the day

-- Coding at least 4 hours a day
+- stay consistent with my workouts

-- Exercising 3 days a week
+- trying to use English more in both my work and daily life.

-- Improving my CV with some education apart from university
+- consistent with practicing problems on LeetCode.

 #### 💻 Programming languages and tools: